 - The least flexible option and only goes as far south as Marina Del Rey

-Here are my two favorite bike tour guides near the Santa Monica Pier, both of which have solid customer reviews:
+Here are my two favorite bike tour operators near the Santa Monica Pier, both of which have solid customer reviews:

-SUMMARY TABLE: Factors to Consider for Bike SHARE, RENTAL or TOURS on The Strand Bike Path
+SUMMARY TABLE: Factors to Consider for Bike SHARING, RENTALS or TOURS on The Strand Bike Path

-There are both pros and cons to every option for cycling The Strand bike path.
-Whether you decide on bike sharing, renting or touring will depend on your preferences and situation.
+There are both pros and cons to every option for cycling The Strand in Los Angeles.
+Whether you decide on bike sharing, rentals or tours will depend on your preferences and situation.

-Here is a table that summarizes the pros and cons of bike sharing, renting and touring The Strand bike path.
+Here is a table that summarizes the pros and cons of bike sharing, rentals and tours on The Strand bike path.
 If you think of another factor not listed, please add it in the comments!